astronomer/astronomer-providers/README.rst

 -----------

-- In Airflow sensors have a param ``mode`` which can be ``poke`` and ``reschedule``, Whereas in async sensors this param has no usage since tasks gets deferred to Trigger.
+- In Airflow sensors have a param ``mode`` which can be ``poke`` and ``reschedule``, whereas in async sensors, this param has no usage since tasks gets deferred to Trigger.

 License
 -------